fredbi/go-patterns/README.md

 >
 > I've been disappointed by the difficulty to use `any|*any` and be able in the code to figure out when this is a pointer type.

+# multi-sorter

+This package provides a way to apply compound sorting criteria to a collection of any type.

+It provides utilities to build comparison operators for common types and pointers.

 ## Pipelines